-Based on recent Elliman reports, for most of New York (particularly Manhattan, Brooklyn, and Queens), that means squirreling away anywhere from $100,000 to nearly $200,000—and that’s before you factor in attorney’s fees, closing costs, and up to 24 months in post-closing liquidity.
+For most of New York City (particularly Manhattan, Brooklyn, and Queens), that means squirreling away anywhere from $100,000 to nearly $200,000—and that’s before you factor in attorney’s fees, closing costs, and up to 24 months in post-closing liquidity.

 But all is not lost.
-If owning a place to call your own in New York City is your goal, we have tips to help make that dream a reality.
+If owning a place to call your own in New York City is your goal, here are some tips.

 Save, save, save